mlcommons/inference/v0.5/recommendation/README.md

 gunzip day_{0..23}.gz
 ```

-3. The Criteo Fake dataset can be created in place of the real datasets in order to facilitate debugging and testing.
+3. The Criteo fake dataset can be created in place of the real datasets in order to facilitate debugging and testing.
 We provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlperf binary loaders.
 Please use the following script to quickly create random samples for the corresponding models, which will be placed into `./fake_criteo` directory.
 ```
 ./make_fake_criteo.sh [kaggle|terabyte0875|terabyte]
 ```

 ## Running the benchmark

 Download and install all the pre-requisites.
 Both local and docker environment need to set 3 environment variables:
 ```
 export DATA_DIR=YourCriteoTerabyteLocation
 export MODEL_DIR=YourModelFileLocation